humpos/Instapay-project-NTI/README.md

 ## Important Note

-This is an educational simulation.
+This is an educational simulation made for my NTI project.
 User data is stored only while the program is running and is not saved to a database or file.

 ## How to Run